jhsu802701/rails_from_scratch_rails5/02-basic_scripts.md

 ```
 #!/bin/bash

-# Run this script before updating Git.
-This script enables you to make sure you've covered all bases
+# Run this script before pushing the branch to GitHub.
+# This script enables you to make sure you've covered all bases
 # and shows a list of all new files that will be saved if you do NOT add them to .gitignore.

 sh build_fast.sh